kiwicom/orbit/.github/CONTRIBUTING.md

 - Categorize Tokens: Organize your tokens under appropriate categories, either globally or component-specific.
 This structure ensures clarity and maintainability.

-- Generate Tokens: Once your token schema is ready, execute command:
+Generate Tokens: Once your token schema is ready, execute the `yarn tokens build` command.
+This triggers style-dictionary to transform your definitions into a usable output.

 ```bash
 yarn tokens build